-The data hald by the survey's stirm is Standardised • The data held by the organisation is sufficient to support prioritisation of asset management programmes (criticality).
-Asset hierarchy, identification and attribute systems are documented and appropriate metadata is held.
-Maintenance is conducted against a periodic maintenance plan, which is in the most part achieved.
-Culture The organisation's leadership own and visibly support the asset management programme.
-There is an awareness at all levels of the organisation of the importance of asset management in managing system safety.
-Sta • There are standards in place for each asset type. • Joint assets are part of the asset management system.
-Managed • Asset management is inconsistent across the organisation.
-Basic physical information for assets is held in a spreadsheet or other simple system, but is typically based on broad assumptions, or it is incomplete.
-There is evidence of a generally reactive approach to maintenance across the organisation.
-Where maintenance is planned, there is widespread evidence of backlog.
-The standards in place in the organisation are generally those defined by the original equipment manufacturer (OEM) / asset vendors.
-Culture Asset management functions are carried out by small groups.
-Roles reflect asset management requirements.
-Understanding of the importance of asset management is typically limited to individuals directly involved.
-Some joint assets are included in the asset management system, but no consistency.
-Ad-hoc • There is a general awareness of the need to manage assets to maintain their integrity and to hold an asset register.
-Asset information is held in multiple formats.
-Equipment is repaired when it fails.
-There is little evidence of planned preventative maintenance (PPM).
-There are no defined standards for asset management.
-Culture There is little recognition that asset management is important. • Shared assets are not maintained proactively.
+The data held by the organisation is sufficient to support prioritisation of asset management programmes (criticality).
+Asset hierarchy, identification and

+- Asset hierarchy, identification and attribute systems are documented and appropriate metadata is held. - Maintenance is conducted against a periodic maintenance plan, which is in the most part achieved. - There are standards in place for each asset type. - Joint assets are part of the asset management system.

+- Asset management is inconsistent across the organisation. - Basic physical information for assets is held in a spreadsheet or other simple system, but is typically based on broad assumptions, or it is incomplete. - There is evidence of a generally reactive approach to maintenance across the organisation.
+Where maintenance is planned, there is widespread evidence of backlog. - The standards in place in the organisation are generally those defined by the original equipment manufacturer (OEM) / asset vendors. - There is a general awareness of the need to manage assets to maintain their integrity and to hold an asset register. - Asset information is held in multiple formats. - Equipment is repaired when it fails.
+There is little evidence of planned preventative maintenance (PPM). - There are no defined standards for asset management.